fiosman/App-Academy/javascript_curriculum/README.md

 # JavaScript Curriculum

-The funadmentals of front-end development.
+The fundamentals of front-end development.